What Are Class Action and Mass Torts Law?

 Differences Between a Class Action and Mass Tort Claim

 What is the difference between a class action and a mass tort lawsuit?
-Both types of lawsuits are large claims involving many people who have suffered similar injuries in which a single defendant may be liable.
+Both types of lawsuits are claims involving many people who have suffered similar injuries for which a single defendant may be liable.
 However, how these cases move forward is quite different.

 Class action lawsuits are types of cases with a single claim for many injured people.
 Mass torts, which are often brought through multi-district litigation (MDL), are many different lawsuits brought individually by the parties injured by the defendant.